NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/NextSteps.rst

 ##########

 You have now completed the initial setup of the nRF Asset Tracker.
-An interesting topic to explore is how to enable Cell Geolocation using the :ref:`nRF Cloud <aws-nrf-cloud-location-services>`.
+An interesting topic to explore is how to enable Cell Geolocation using :ref:`nRF Cloud <aws-nrf-cloud-location-services>`.

 Once you start modifying the firmware, see also the following topics: